-The MCAT content in the Biological Sciences section involves basic questions from Biology and Organic Chemistry, which you have been taught during your under graduation course.
+The Biological Sciences section involves basic questions from Biology and Organic Chemistry, which you have been taught during your under graduation course.
 Questions will be based on given passages, the format of which will be identical to those given in the Physical Sciences section.
 Although the list for the topics in Biological Sciences is given in the official website, it is not necessary that you will be tested on each and every concept or principle that is included on the list.
-However, the MCAT content for this section will focus primarily on the two major groups of living organisms i.e. the vertebrates and the microbes, so your focus for this section should primarily be on the concepts and information which are common to the life processes of these organisms.
-Similarly the MCAT content for Organic Chemistry concentrates on your knowledge of organic compounds and reactions.
+However, this section will focus primarily on the two major groups of living organisms i.e. the vertebrates and the microbes, so your focus for this section should primarily be on the concepts and information which are common to the life processes of these organisms.
+Similarly the content for Organic Chemistry concentrates on your knowledge of organic compounds and reactions.

 MCAT Writing Section:

-The MCAT Writing section requires you to write two essays of 30-minutes duration each.
-There is a list released by AAMC for MCAT Writing Sample items, which include topic statements and instructions.
+The Writing section requires you to write two essays of 30-minutes' duration each.
+There is a list released by AAMC for Writing Sample items, which include topic statements and instructions.
 This list is very useful for the preparation of this section as MCAT will have topics which will be similar to the topics presented in the list.

-When preparing for MCAT, you should remember that the MCAT content may differ from your undergraduate course in a number of ways as the main focus of MCAT is upon areas which are prerequisites for the study of medicine.Hence, organizing your content wisely is important for performing well in MCAT.
+When preparing for the test, you should remember that the content may differ from your undergraduate course in a number of ways as the main focus of the test is upon areas which are prerequisites for the study of medicine.Hence, organizing your content wisely is important for performing well in the test.

 Terms and Conditions